StefanKarpinski/JuliaCon2025Talks/New_SAT-based_Resolver.md

 - Structure & meaning of version numbers deeply baked into logic
 - Bakes in that higher version numbers are better
-- Can't support pre-release or build numbers
+- Can’t support pre-release or build numbers

 ---
 # Newer ≠ Better?